CCGenetics/guidelines-genetic-diversity-indicators/docs/4b_Example_assessments/Example_assessments.md

 ![](Examples_Fig4.png)

-## Examples of what to do in “hard species”.
+## Examples of what to do in “difficult to assess species”.

 The following examples describe common situations when assessing the indicators becomes more complicated, and what can be done about it.